Published: April 4, 2022

 What Do Japanese and Seventh Day Adventists Have in Common?

-Author Dan Buettner and National Geographic located five places with the highest life expectancy—Barbagia region of Sardinia; Ikaria, Greece (lowest rates of dementia); Nicoya Peninsula, Costa Rica; Seventh Day Adventists in Loma Linda, California; and Okinawa, Japan.
+Blue Zones founder and author Dan Buettner and National Geographic located five places with the highest life expectancy—Barbagia region of Sardinia; Ikaria, Greece (lowest rates of dementia); Nicoya Peninsula, Costa Rica; Seventh Day Adventists in Loma Linda, California; and Okinawa, Japan.

 Not only were people living longer in these places, but they were typically healthier, both physically and mentally, than their counterparts in other parts of the world.